ianwheeldon/acCRISPR/README.md

 2. Navigate to acCRISPR directory: `cd acCRISPR`
 3. Install the Python package: `pip install .`

+Provided that all dependencies have already been installed, acCRISPR installation usually takes only about 1-2 mins.
 After executing the above steps, installation of the package can be confirmed by launching Python3 on the terminal and running `import acCRISPR`.
 If this results in no error, the package was installed correctly.

 ## Running acCRISPR on an example dataset